Sample Legislation

 National Interest in Agricultural Investment Act

-The National Interest in Agricultural Investment Act establishes transparent federal and state review of large-scale or foreign acquisitions of U.S. farmland to ensure that such transactions provide measurable public benefit and preserve national food security.
+Establishes review of large-scale or foreign farmland acquisitions to ensure public benefit and protect food security.

 Farmland Preemption Act